 Being a war baby, a lot of cheese and butter, and the shortage of cash, products like this were used to barter, in which no money changed hands just swapping home-made butter or cheese for groceries - tea and sugar.
 Sometimes some homemade ice cream, which to me was more ice than ice-cream, but was still good in the hot summer.
 In those years, there were coupons that you used to get your ration of food for the month to feed the family.
 Families would swap groceries that they did not need with other families, sharing food in the war years were common among neighbors.

-There was no whey ever wasted, it was feed to the pigs, which as a child I learnt to love pigs, which I will write about later.
+There was no whey ever wasted, it was feed to the pigs, which as a child I learned to love.

 Fonterra cooperative dairy factory north of Hamilton, New Zealand.